snowdrop/springboot-to-quarkus-migration/lsp/README.md

 podman cp $ID:/jdtls ./konveyor-jdtls
 ```

-Copy the `konveyor-jdtls/java-analyzer-bundle/java-analyzer-bundle.core/target/java-analyzer-bundle.core-1.0.0-SNAPSHOT.jarjava-analyzer-bundle.core-1.0.0-SNAPSHOT.jar` to the `./lib/` of this project to allow maven to load it as it is not published on a maven repository server !
+**optional**: Copy the `konveyor-jdtls/java-analyzer-bundle/java-analyzer-bundle.core/target/java-analyzer-bundle.core-1.0.0-SNAPSHOT.jarjava-analyzer-bundle.core-1.0.0-SNAPSHOT.jar` to the `./lib/` of this project to allow maven to load it as it is not published on a maven repository server !

-###
+### Trick to path the eclipse osgi server

 Here is the trick to do to add a bundle to the OSGI jdt-ls server.
 This step is optional as we will pass the bundle path as initialization parameter to the language server !